juba/scatterD3/README.md

           symbol_lab = "Manual transmission")
 ```

-See `help("scatterD3")` for details about the different function arguments.
+See [the introduction vignette](http://rpubs.com/juba/scatterD3) for a step-by-step guide and details about the different function arguments.

 ## Shiny integration